minikN/Tuzk/README.md

     INFO: Running global post apply script.
     INFO: Everything done.

 Tuzk will copy the current theme to `/home/user/.config/tuzk/schemes/current`.
 You don't need to worry about it, but Tuzk needs that file for other operations.
 In `~/.config/tuzk` there is a `global_pre` and `global_post` file.
-Both are bash script, the pre apply script will be run before the theme is applied to any application.
+Both are bash script.
+The pre apply script will be run before the theme is applied to any application.
 The generator specific pre and post script are run before / after the theme is applied to each application.
 The global post apply script is run after everything else is done.
 If you specified any targets, Tuzk will let you know what it copied.

 ### Read values and lists